Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 The benefit of these `NameError` expressions is that runtime debugging is easier in the case a variable is referenced that doesn't actually exist.
 But the compiler should be able to detect such situations beforehand anyway, thus this should never actually occur during runtime.

-The OpShin _Pluthon_->_UPLC_ compilation step isn't able to eliminate these `NameError` expressions, even at optimization level 3.
+The OpShin _Pluthon_ → _UPLC_ compilation step isn't able to eliminate these `NameError` expressions, even at optimization level 3.

 === Recommendation
 #v(5pt)